CompareScalar

 x

-Compares the sizes of elements in a tensor with those in a scalar.
-If the comparison result is true, the corresponding bit of the output result is 1.
-Otherwise, the bit is 0.
+Compares each element of a tensor with a scalar.
+If the comparison result is true, the corresponding bit in the output is set to 1; otherwise, it is set to 0.

 The following comparison modes are supported: